esviswajith95/MLP/README.md

 This is a collection of Jupyter notebooks I prepared while attending [Machine Learning Practice Course](https://onlinedegree.iitm.ac.in/course_pages/BSCCS2008.html) from [IIT Madras Online Degree Programme in Data Science and Programming](https://onlinedegree.iitm.ac.in/index.html)(Diploma Level).

 The course focuses on practical implementation of machine learning algorithm using scikit-learn APIs.

+**Running Examples**
+* California housing prediction for regression tasks.
+* MNIST Digit recognition for classification tasks

 ## Table of contents